 Tracking costs in 14 different locations worldwide may not look like a very complicated task at first.
 But, if you have to dig through 14 different excel spreadsheets, written in different formats, and containing different categories of information, a simple task can become very complex.
 If an organization has venues charged in US dollars, training charged in British Pounds and instructors charged in Euros, they are likely spending an inordinate amount of time to manage payments and integrate different exchange rates into the budget.
 To reduce the extensive amount of time spent in managing these issues manually and get a consolidated picture of your expenses, multi-currency management is an absolute must.

-Manage your budget optimally and forecast future costs
+Manage your training budget optimally and forecast future costs

 3. Ensure regulatory compliance locally

 Companies operating in France need to offer training to their employees, report expenses and hours of training delivered.
 Training can take place outside of working hours, but in this case, employers may have to compensate employees for the training time.
 A percentage of revenues from each company is then collected by the State to fund training programs.
 In Germany, the ‘Purge Deleted User Audit History’: allows employee data to be kept for a maximum of five years after the employee left the company.
 While we cannot ask the CLO to be aware of every local regulation where her company operates, many software facilitate compliance with local legal training requirements.
-Many of our clients at Training Orchestra operate globally and consider this feature of our Training Resource Management System crucial to their training operations.
+Many of our clients at Training Orchestra operate globally and consider this feature of our Training Resource Management System crucial to their training operations, especially those working in critical industries such as the aviation industry or those who need a health and safety training management system.

 4. Strengthen your corporate culture